jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/estimation.md

-Regarding the Health Check estimation, the same considerations apply as for One-Shot Hacking, so the client should also provide the mentioned information.
+Regarding the Health Check estimation, the same considerations apply as for One-Shot Hacking, so the client should also provide the corresponding information as mentioned above.